ClubCedille/pixicoreAPI/README.md

 - `go test ./... && go build ./cmd/pixicoreAPI && ./pixicoreAPI` will run the tests, build the program and run it.

+## Run with vagrant

+- Run `dep ensure` and `go build ./cmd/pixicoreAPI`

+- Install Vagrant

+- Run the master vm with `vagrant up master`

+    - SSH into the master VM with `vagrant ssh master`

+    - Install pixiecore with `go get -v go.universe.tf/netboot/cmd/pixiecore`

+    - Run the pixiecore client with `sudo ~/go/bin/pixiecore api http://localhost:3000 --dhcp-no-bind `

+- In another terminal ssh into the master VM with `vagrant ssh master`

+    - Run the pixiecoreAPI with `/home/cedille/pixicoreAPI`

+- Start the child VM with `vagrant up child`

+    - now if you open the child vm with virtualbox you can see the boot with pxe

 #### Using Docker

 - `docker build -t pixicoreapi .`